-Once your filling is placed on top of your pie crust you just take the edges and fold them over towards the inside of your galette making sure you barely overlap your crust over your filling.
+- Once the apple filling is placed on top of your pie crust you just take the edges and fold them over towards the inside of your galette making sure you barely overlap your crust over your filling.

-You can adjust the color of the crust on your galette by adding an egg wash which will give it a more golden color.
-I also like to add sugar tot he edges of my sweet galettes for some extra crunch and texture.
+You can adjust the color of the crust on your apple galette by adding an egg wash which will give it a more golden color.
+For sweet galettes like this one, my peach galette and strawberry galette, I like to add sugar to the edges for some extra crunch and texture.

 If you are making a savory galette like my chorizo and zucchini galette, you just use the egg wash.

 Making this easy apple dessert recipe in the Fall